-Duck belongs to poultry, which traditionally has white color.
+Duck belongs to poultry, which traditionally has a white color.
 However, duck, especially duck breast, is a dark color and resembles more the color of steak than chicken.

 I admit I didn’t know how to classify duck meat, even though I’ve been a fan of an all-meta diet for over five years.